 art (for our fundraising section)

-frequently needed items for the community fridge! (fresh and canned veggies, canned soups, canned beans, frozen and canned meats, other food staples, cleaning supplies, laundry detergent, shampoo/conditioner, body wash, toothpaste, toothbrushes)
+items for the community fridge, such as fresh and canned veggies, canned soups, canned beans, frozen and canned meats, cleaning supplies, laundry detergent, shampoo/conditioner, body wash, toothpaste, toothbrushes

-we are not currently accepting other clothing donations! please dont drop off donations of items not listed here! <3 if you have items that you think may be useful to us, feel free to contact us and ask first! the best place to contact us is over instagram @future_economy_collective or over email at [email protected]
+We are not currently accepting other clothing donations!
+Please do not drop off donations of items not listed here!
+If you have items that you think may be useful to us, feel free to contact us and ask first.
+The best place to contact us is over instagram @future_economy_collective or over email at [email protected]

 Support us with a recurring or one-time donation to financially support our mission and operations!
 All donations either support our day-to-day operations or are invested directly back into the community.
 We are all volunteers so no donations go towards salaries.